codejake/hackintosh-guide/README.md

 ### The Kexts I Use

-![EFI](EFI.png)

 You should not need any more, or any less than this.
 The Airport* and Brcm* kexts are for the Dell DW1560, so you can skip those if you do not have this card.

+![EFI](EFI.png)

+### The config.plist I Use

+Coming soon.

 ## Post-Installation